Currently accepting new telehealth clients in North Carolina

 When appropriate, we may explore how stress, health factors, or life circumstances are contributing to symptoms, while staying grounded in ethical, licensed psychotherapy practice.

-I provide individual therapy (one-on-one) to adults age 18 and older throughout North Carolina via secure telehealth.
+I provide individual and family therapy throughout North Carolina via a secure telehealth platform.

 I commonly work with adults and caregivers who are: